hallapmark/eliise/README.md

 4) Make sure you have the [estnlk](https://github.com/estnltk/estnltk) natural language processing library installed.
 If you created the conda environment described in step 3 and have it activated, then you can install the library with the command `conda install -c estnltk -c conda-forge estnltk=1.7.0rc0`.
 Note: this is a large library with its own dependencies.
 If you run into any trouble with the installation, follow the [instructions](https://github.com/estnltk/estnltk) in the library documents.

 ### Use
 In your terminal, navigate to the folder where you cloned Eliise.
 If you are using conda, remember to check that you have the environment described above activated.
 Then run `python eliise_cmdl_interface.py`.
 Eliise will greet you, and you can now have a chat.
-When you want to finish the conversation, type 'quit' or 'sulge' and press enter.
+When you want to finish the conversation, type `quit` or `sulge` and press enter.

 Eliise is a (mostly) deterministic bot that follows the logic of the original English-language chatbot very closely.
 Here is a recreation of the dialogue from the 1966 paper: